Thu 04 Dec 2025 04:48

 WHEN DO I HAVE TO PAY?

 Like most rugby clubs, Basingstoke RFC is run by people just like you and as the saying goes, “many hands make light work”.
 We are reliant on our volunteers and getting involved can be very rewarding, whatever the task.
 We would be delighted to accept any willing volunteers’ assistance.
-If you are interested in helping Basingstoke RFC, then please contact our Volunteer Co-Ordinator; volunteers@basingstokerfc.com
+If you are interested in helping Basingstoke RFC, then please contact our Volunteer Co-Ordinator; volunteers@basingstokerfc.com or your team manager.
+There are always volunteering opportunities so please let us know if you are able to offer your services.

 MEDICAL OR OTHER CONDITIONS